UM-Myeloma-Genomics/GCP_MM/guide/README.md

 * **Probability of being alive** - Probability of [Alive in P1 + Alive after POD (P1) + Alive in P2 + Alive after POD (P2)].
 * **Probability of POD** - Probability of [Alive after POD (P1) + Alive after POD (P2) + Death after POD (P1) + Death after POD (P2)].
 * **Risk of POD and/or deceased** - Probability of [Alive in P1 + Alive after POD (P1) + Death after POD (P1) + Death in P2 + Alive after POD (P2) + Death after POD (P2)]
+* In Treatment-Adjusted Risk plot, for each data point, we also provide the variance **var** which is calculated as the difference in risk between query selected P1, P2 therapy and alternative therapy shown as you hover over.

 **More Information**
 * [Data preparation and genomic classification](https://github.com/UM-Myeloma-Genomics/GCP_MM/tree/main/genomic)